BNNorman/Thermal-Camera/README.md

 ## Raspberry Pi 4

-these have the availablility of hens teeth at the moment.
+I'm using one of these with Bullseye.
+They have the availablility of hens teeth at the moment.
 Mine has 4Gb of ram but I think 2Gb would be fine.
 You might get away with using a Pi 3.

+A fresh install of Bullseye, using the Raspberry Pi Imager 1.7.1 on 12th March 2022 has python 3.9 installed.

 ## Touch screen